The Holonomy of Optimal Mass Transport: The Gaussian-Linear Case: Application: Transportation Cycles

-A schematic that compares the solution to the above problem with the McCann ``edge'' $(\mathbf{\Sigma}_i,\mathbf{\Sigma}_j)$ is shown in Figure \ref{fig:isoholonomic_triangle}.
 Returning to the Wasserstein polygon with vertices $\{\mathbf \Sigma_1,\mathbf\Sigma_2,\dots,\mathbf\Sigma_N\}$, it is evident that the choice of $\Sigma_{\rm ref}$ dictates the sub-Riemannian length of the edges, and hence the sub-Riemannian ``perimeter" of the polygon, which represents the control cost in steering the ensemble along the cycle, as specified.
 Below we explore and compare two different options for choosing $\Sigma_{\text{ref}}$.
-Optimization of the control cost over $\Sigma_{\rm ref}$ will be tackled in future work.
+Optimization of the control cost over $\Sigma_{\rm ref}$ will be tackled in future work. \tcb{\begin{remark} In principle, it is possible to seek a horizontal curve of minimal length that visits the given distributions, in the specified order, which leads to a sequence of optimal control problems that are nonlinearly coupled through their boundaries.
+This problem is numerically demanding, and the approach of registering the given distributions with respect to a reference decouples the problem into simpler ones. $\Box$ \end{remark}}